drangovski/simpleadmintemplate/README.md

 ### Want even more components? ###

-Soon there will be a PRO Version of Simple Admin Template with even more components included.
-Until then, you can subscribe to our mailing list and get notified, once the PRO Version is out.

-Also, feel free to suggest us for any components you want to see next.
+Hopefully, soon there will be a PRO Version of Simple Admin Template with even more components included.
+Feel free to suggest for any components you want to see next.

 ### Want to buy me a beer? ###